teem-eems-g2/eems/README.md

-# EEMS - Exam Evaluation and Management System
+# EEMS – Exam Evaluation and Management System

-EEMS is a comprehensive web-based platform designed to streamline the exam creation, administration, and grading process for educational institutions.
-The system provides a seamless experience for instructors, students, and graders with role-based access control.
+EEMS is a comprehensive **web-based platform** designed to streamline the **exam creation, administration, and grading process** for educational institutions.
+The system provides a seamless experience for **instructors, students, and graders** with **role-based access control**.

+---

 ## Features

 ### For Instructors
-- Create and manage exams with various question types (MCQ, True/False, Numeric, Short Answer)
+- Create and manage exams with multiple question types (MCQ, True/False, Numeric, Short Answer)
 - Set exam duration, total marks, and scheduling
 - Publish exams and monitor student submissions
 - View and analyze exam results